What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 - Cumulative sales totals

-The right sales goal tracker gives you a visual view of how close you are to reaching your goals, as well as the number of leads or sales you need to achieve your goal.
+The right sales goal tracker gives you a visual view of how close you are to reaching your goals and the number of leads or sales you need to achieve your goal.

 Photo credit: Klipfolio